synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 In Cesium, most race conditions are of the second type, as the other two types results are easily debuggable.

-### 4.1.1 Overview of Cesium's operations
+#### 3.1.1 Overview of Cesium's operations

 The three shared resources that may be accessed concurrently are  data stored on the file system, the index stored in memory, and its persisted counterpart on the file system.
 We will mainly discuss the first two entities and omit the persisted index, since it is never read from until the database is closed and reopened.

-Each one of the read, write, delete, and Garbage Collection operations is a combination of accesses to the index and telemetry data.
+Each one of the read, write, delete, and garbage collection operations is a combination of accesses to the index and telemetry data.
 In the following diagram, we offer an overview of which resources are involved with each operation.
 We will briefly discuss how each operation is carried out in this section, and analyze the race conditions with